humorless/humorless.github.io/resources/templates/md/posts/first-consulting.md

 ## A very simple user login is good enough for a small group of users

-The enterprise software solution needed to be an on-premise solution, installed on the private network at LINE offices.
+The enterprise software solution needed to be an on-premise solution, installed on the private network at company offices.
 There would be about 30 users login everyday.
 At the beginning, I thought three different ways to solve the user login problems:

-1. Single signed-on with other enterprise software in LINE
+1. Single signed-on with other enterprise software already existed
 2. Leverage third party authorization service
 3. Traditional user login backend APIs and frontend UI with login/register/user management functions like resetting password.